nehasawant4/nehasawant4/README.md

 - 💻 A passionate software developer with 3 years of experience at Siemens and Persistent Systems

+- 👩🏻‍💻 Currently interning at F5, Inc (San Jose, CA, USA)

-- 📚 Currently pursuing Masters in Computer Science at Santa Clara University, CA, USA
+- 📚 Pursuing Masters in Computer Science at Santa Clara University, CA, USA

 - 📫 How to reach me: **nsawant@scu.edu**